pk316/fridge-bridge/README.md

 # Fridge Bridge

-Fridge Bridge is a food and drink recipe application which incorporates Youtube, Yummly, and CocktailDB APIs
+Fridge Bridge is a food and drink recipe application which incorporates the Youtube, Yummly, and CocktailDB APIs

 ![Fridge-Bridge](images/readme.png)